lucasfernandes42/lucasfernandes42/README.md

 # Lucas S. Fernandes 👋

-Software Developer at GREat
+Software Developer at GREat - UFC

 Mastering in Computer Science

-_Federal University of Ceará - Brazil_
+_Federal University of Ceará (UFC) - Brazil_

 ## About